 The pharmaceutical and biotechnology industries are characterized by intense competition, rapid product development and technological change.
 Most of the competition that our ProBiora3 products and our product candidates face comes from companies that are large, well established and have greater financial, marketing, sales and technological resources than we have.
 Our ProBiora3 products compete with a range of consumer and nutraceutical products.
 Our commercial success with product candidates will depend on our ability and the ability of any sub-licensees to compete effectively in marketing and product development areas including, but not limited to, sales and branding, drug safety, efficacy, ease of use, patient or customer compliance, price, marketing and distribution.
 There can be no assurance that competitors will not succeed in developing and marketing products that are more desirable or effective than our ProBiora3 products or the products developed from our product candidates or that would render our products obsolete and non-competitive.
-We anticipate that our SMaRT Replacement Therapy technology would compete with other companies attempting to develop technologies in the oral health care market, including vaccines.

-We rely on the significant experience and specialized expertise of our senior management and scientific team and the loss of any of our key personnel or our inability to successfully hire a permanent CEO could harm our business
+We rely on the significant experience and specialized expertise of our senior management and scientific team and the loss of any of our key personnel or our inability to successfully hire a permanent CEO could harm our business.

 Our performance is substantially dependent on the continued services and on the performance of our senior management and scientific team, who have extensive experience and specialized expertise in our business.
-Our performance also depends on our ability to retain and motivate our other key employees (Dr. Martin Handfield and Mr. Albert Fosmoe).
-In October 2014, Dr. John Bonfiglio our Chief Executive Officer resigned and our Board of Directors is working to identify a successor.
-Mr. Michael Sullivan, Certified Public Accountant who was hired in February 2012 as our Chief Financial Officer, is currently acting as our Interim Principal Executive Officer while a replacement for Dr. Bonfiglio is being sought.
+Our performance also depends on our ability to retain and motivate our other key employees.
+In October 2014, our Chief Executive Officer resigned and our Board of Directors is working to identify a successor.
+Mr. Michael Sullivan, Certified Public Accountant who was hired in February 2012 as our Chief Financial Officer, is currently acting as our Interim Principal Executive Officer while a new chief executive officer is being sought.
 The loss of the services of senior management or any key employees could harm our ability to develop and commercialize our product candidates.
 We have no key man life insurance policies.